← All Articles

 Why Pricing Gets Neglected

 Pricing is uncomfortable.
 It requires conversations that sales teams often resist.
 It exposes discounting practices that have built up over years.
 It challenges relationships that salespeople have invested in protecting.
 So instead of reviewing the pricing architecture, most businesses leave it largely intact — adjusting at the margins, applying annual increases where possible, and hoping the product mix takes care of the rest.
 The result is a pricing structure that reflects decisions made in different market conditions, by different people, under different assumptions.
+Pricing governance — the operating structure that makes pricing decisions systematic rather than situational — is what converts discomfort into durable margin.

 What a Pricing Audit Typically Finds